heroku/einstein-vision-node/README.md

 Once training is complete, the new model will answer queries about images by URL reference or direct upload.

-We'll use an unseen example image contained in this Github repo in `data/unseen`.
+We'll query with an image contained in this Github repo in `data/unseen/` which was not in the training dataset.

 ```bash
 $ curl -X POST \